-It won’t have escaped you that we celebrated the 300th anniversary of Lancelot Brown in 2016.
-But many of us know him better as ‘Capability’ Brown, and I was musing the other day where he might have come by that name: the “Brown Advisor” blog seems to provide an answer.
+It won’t have escaped you that we celebrated the 300th anniversary of Lancelot Brown in 2016, many of us know him better as ‘Capability’ Brown.
+The event was a huge popular success and the results of much county garden trust research can still be found by consulting the “Brown Advisor” blog .

-Why should we celebrate Mr Brown in Bucks?
+Why should we still celebrate Mr Brown in Bucks?

 Buckinghamshire is where Lancelot ‘Capability’ Brown (1716–1783) established himself as a young man, both in his personal life and his professional reputation.
 The county has perhaps the largest number of landscapes worked on by Brown including some of the very first he was involved with, and some rank amongst the finest.